-As students in the Emergency Management and Homeland Security master’s program at Arizona State University explore, this is a challenging and growing career field, rife with opportunities to make an impact on public safety at nearly every level of government.
-For those with the right interests and skill sets, pursuing a career as a DHS employee can include ways to contribute to securing U.S. borders, teaching communities how to prepare for natural disasters and responding to terrorist attacks both domestic and abroad.
+As students in the emergency management and homeland security master’s program at Arizona State University explore, this is a challenging and growing career field, rife with opportunities to make an impact on public safety at nearly every level of government.
+For those with the right interests and skill sets, pursuing a career as a DHS employee can include ways to contribute to securing U.S. borders, teaching communities how to prepare for natural disasters and responding to terrorist attacks both domestically and abroad.

 Prevention and Response

 - Homeland security professionals are on the frontline of disaster readiness and prevention, working diligently to plan for and respond to emergency situations that pose threats.
 According to the DHS, individuals in these positions “protect the public, environment and U.S. economic and security interests.”